MANAGING YOUR ACCOUNT

 Keeping pace with increased system investments to improve both capacity and reliability

 Implementing new technologies to provide increased reliability and operational efficiencies such as the outage management system and advanced metering

 Liability insurance, interest, taxes, and emergency storm restoration

 Because all cooperative members benefit from having reliable electric service available when they want it, the access charge ensures that everyone pays their fair share of the basic costs – costs that exist whether or not a single kWh is used.

 Avoid fluctuating electric bills with even monthly payments!

 Beltrami Electric offers a budget billing program that bills a consistent amount each month throughout the year.
 Members still receive a monthly statement showing their current usage and charges as well as their monthly budget amount due.
 (Budget bill amounts will vary slightly each month.)

 Budget Billing is available to all residential consumers that have 12 consecutive months of their own billing history for the location they live in and they also must have a good credit rating with the cooperative.
 The budget billing program is not intended for past due accounts requesting a payment arrangement.

-For more information, contact our office or click on the following link to enroll.
-Budget Billing Form
+For more information, contact our office or click here: Budget Billing

 A security deposit may be required for service at each location.
 The deposit amount is based on two times the monthly average history, provided that 12 months valid history exists.
 If valid history does not exist, the deposit amount shall be $225.
 Existing deposit amounts may be modified based on 12 month usage history if service is disconnected for non-payment.